CGCL-codes/Auxo/README.md

 We have implemented the basic idea GSS_Chain (GSS_Chain.cpp), Auxo (Auxo.cpp), and proportional Auxo (AuxoPro.cpp) in C++.
 The source code is in the "Auxo" directory.
 We complete the code on Linux 5.4.0-99-generic and compile successfully using gcc 11.3.0.

-All the data sets we use can be downloaded from the below website (In the "data" directory, we also upload a small test dataset demo "lkml" wiht only several millions of edges due to the size limitation of the project uploaded.):
+All the data sets we use can be downloaded from the below website (In the "data" directory, we also upload a small test dataset demo "lkml" wiht only several millions of edges due to the size limitation of the project uploaded.
+We recommend you to evaluate the performance of Auxo on much larger dataset!!!!!!):
 ```
     https://catalog.caida.org/details/dataset/passive_2015_pcap
     http://konect.cc/networks/
 ```
-## We recommend you to evaluate the performance of Auxo on much larger dataset!!!

 The data sets should be preprocessed to the format as below:
 * rawdata.txt -- The adjacency matrix of the network in whitespace-separated values format, with one edge per line